QGEP/.github/profile/README.md

 * export geodata in compliance with Swiss standards

-TEKSI wastewater module is a complete open source module based on a PostgreSQL - PostGIS data model compatible with the swiss norm SIA405 AND VSA DSS.
+TEKSI wastewater module is a complete open source module based on a PostgreSQL - PostGIS data model compatible with the swiss norm SIA405 AND VSA-DSS.
 The data are accessed and edited with a dedicated QGIS project.
 The project is maintained by the [TEKSI community](https://www.teksi.ch)

-[TEKSI](https://www.teksi.ch) is a non profit swiss association set up to support open source professional GIS projects aiming to ease the management of public infrastructures.
+[TEKSI](https://www.teksi.ch) is a non profit Swiss association set up to support open source professional GIS projects aiming to ease the management of public infrastructures.
 [TEKSI GitHub Home page](https://github.com/TEKSI)

 ## How to start
 * [TEKSI wastewater features](https://qgep.github.io/docs/en/features-guide/index.html)